paulmalherbe/Tartan/doc/BWL.rst

 + **Type Code** - zero for the next number else an existing number.
 To see existing types press the F1 key.
 + **Description** - The competition description.
-+ **Competition Format** - The type of competition i.e. Tournament, K/Out (D), K/Out (N), R/Robin or Teams.
++ **Competition Format** - The type of competition i.e. Tournament, K/Out (D), K/Out (N), R/Robin, R/R (G) or Teams.
 K/Out (D) is for drawn teams knockout and K/Out (N) is for nominated teams knockout.
+R/R (G) is for Groups of Teams.
 Teams is for a competition between the home club and a visiting club.
 + **Team Size** - The number of players in a team.
 + **Number of Games** - The total number of games comprising the competition.
 + **Number of Ends per Game** - The number of ends to be completed in a game.